The late-time radio behavior of GRB afterglows: testing the standard model: Results

 \subsection{GRB 051022}

-A possible jet break was observed in the X-ray (with $P_F = 0.82$, the break is ambiguous); however, as this was a 'dark' burst, an optical afterglow was not detected (Fig. \ref{fig:051022}).
-The X-ray light curve is consistent with $p\approx2.5$ and $\nu > \nu_c$.
+A possible jet break was observed in the X-ray (with $P_F = 0.82$, the break is ambiguous); however, as this was a dark burst, an optical afterglow was not detected (Fig. \ref{fig:051022}).
+The X-ray light curve is consistent with $p\approx2.5$ and $\nu_c, \nu_m < \nu$.
 The radio light curve has a large scatter, but \citet{rol07} attribute this to scintillation effects; a single power law with strong scintillation may thus fit the light curve.
-In this case $\alpha_{\mathrm{radio}}$ is consistent with the $-1/3$ expected for a post-break slope if $\nu < \nu_m$ and with full lateral expansion.
+In this case $\alpha_{\mathrm{radio}}$ is consistent with the $-1/3$ expected for a post-jet-break slope if $\nu < \nu_m$ and with full lateral expansion.
 Alternatively one can place a rise before $\sim2$ d, but then $\alpha_{\mathrm{radio}} = -0.67 \pm 0.28$.
 This is still consistent with $-1/3$ within $\sim 1.2 \sigma$, however, if $\nu_m$ stays above 4.9 GHz until $\sim15$ d.
-Our model fit adequately reproduces the light curve; the best fit has a wind-type CBM and plausible physical parameters.
-Therefore GRB 051022 is consistent with the standard model, although a $t^{-p}$ decline is predicted soon after the last radio observations.
+With an edge effect jet break ($1.1\sigma$ consistent with observations in the ISM scenario), the radio decline is also consistent with post-jet-break if $\nu_a < \mathrm{4.9~GHz} < \nu_c < \nu_m$.
+Our model fit adequately reproduces the light curve, though the best-fit $\theta_j = 0.03\pm0.01$ is somewhat low; the best fit has a wind-type CBM, but an ISM-type CBM produces a fit of comparable quality.
+Therefore GRB 051022 is consistent with the standard model. \citet{rol07} also achieve a good fit; their model does not include IC effects and assumes lateral expansion, but their parameters other than $p$ are consistent with ours.